 Preheat the oven to 350 degrees F (180 degrees C).
 Line ½ cup walnuts on a baking tray in a single layer.

-Toast for 3-4 minutes until they are crisp.
+Toast for 3-4 minutes or until they are crisp.

 Remove the tray from the oven and let them cool for 5 minutes.
 Chop the walnuts into small pieces.
 Set aside.

-Transfer 5 0z baby spinach into a large serving bowl.
+Transfer 7 oz (200 g) baby spinach into a large serving bowl.

 Top with sliced strawberries, ¼ cup red onion slices, 2 oz crumbled feta cheese, and chopped toasted walnuts.

 Drizzle the dressing on top.
 Toss the salad well and serve.

 Frequently Asked Questions

 You can add avocados, cucumber, black olives, raspberries, blueberries, or any other cheese such as parmesan, cheddar, goat cheese, etc that you prefer in your salads.
-You can select other greens, such as baby kale, lettuce, Swiss chard, or any other leafy green.
+You can select other greens, such as baby kale, rocket, lettuce, Swiss chard, or any other leafy green.

-You can always experiment with the dressing in this refreshing strawberry and walnut salad.
-You can make a combination of,
+You can always experiment with the dressing.
+Make a combination of

 1. Strawberries + balsamic vinegar + lemon juice + almond butter + maple syrup

 2. Strawberries/Raspberries + olive oil + balsamic vinegar + mustard + salt + pepper

-You can serve the strawberry and walnut salad on its own for a light lunch or dinner or with a bowl of comforting soup.
+You can serve strawberry and walnut salad on its own for a light lunch or dinner or with a bowl of comforting soup.
 You can also serve it on the side with your barbecue meals.

 It can also be served for potlucks or summer house parties.
-I sometimes like to have this salad with garlic bread/homemade bread on the side.
+I sometimes like to have this salad with garlic bread on the side.